opensupplyhub/open-supply-hub-api-examples/how_to/5_partner_data_search_guide.md

-# Accessing Partner Data via the OS Hub API
+# Accessing Spotlight Data via the OS Hub API

-Open Supply Hub (OS Hub) integrates data from a growing network of third-party partners, enabling you to retrieve environmental, social, and compliance data alongside core production location information.
-When partner data exists for a location, it is included automatically in API responses — no additional parameters are required.
+OS Hub Spotlight integrates data from a growing network of third-party partners, enabling you to retrieve environmental, social, and compliance data alongside core production location information.
+When Spotlight data exists for a location, it is included automatically in API responses — no additional parameters are required.

-For more information about OS Hub's data partnerships, see the [OS Hub Data Integrations page](https://info.opensupplyhub.org/data-integrations), which covers:
+For more information about OS Hub Spotlight, see the [OS Hub Spotlight Page](https://info.opensupplyhub.org/spotlight), which covers:

 - Active partners
 - Available data points with definitions and additional resources
 - How the data was sourced and how it can be used

 > **Note:** Most production locations will only contain a subset of these fields.
-Partner data is only present when a partner has contributed information for that specific location.
+Spotlight data is only present when a partner has contributed information for that specific location.
 Do not expect every field to be populated in every response.

 ---